terraform-linters/tflint-ruleset-aws/docs/rules/aws_iam_policy_too_long_policy.md

 # aws_iam_policy_too_long_policy

-This makes sure that a IAM policy is not longer than the 6144 AWS character limit.
+This makes sure that an IAM policy is not longer than the 6144 AWS character limit.

 ## Example